testing-cabal/mock/README.txt

 This approach is inspired by the testing patterns used at `Resolver Systems <http://www.resolversystems.com/>`_.

-mock is tested on Python versions 2.4 - 2.7.
+mock is tested on Python versions 2.4 - 2.7 and Python 3.

 The mock module also provides utility functions / objects to assist with testing, particularly monkey patching.